 About Your Surgery

-This guide will help you prepare for your total abdominal hysterectomy at Memorial Sloan Kettering (MSK)and help you understand what to expect during your recovery.
+This guide will help you prepare for your total abdominal hysterectomy and other gynecologic surgeries at Memorial Sloan Kettering (MSK) and help you understand what to expect during your recovery.
 Read through this guide at least once before your surgery and use it as a reference in the days leading up to your surgery.

 In a total abdominal hysterectomy, your uterus and cervix will be removed.
 You may be having a hysterectomy because you have uterine, cervical, or ovarian cancer, uterine fibroids, endometriosis, heavy vaginal bleeding, or pelvic pain.
 Your doctor will explain why you are having the surgery.